 Your Key Considerations – What Type of Skin do you Have?

-Before we begin to review some of the market leading products in 2018, it’s important that we discuss the impact of skin type and why this is so important when formulating an effective skincare regime.
+Before we begin to review some of the year’s best products, it’s also important that we discuss the impact of skin type and why this is so important when formulating an effective skincare regime.

-Let’s start with your skin type, which will dictate the precise type of product that you buy from your chosen provider, or at least it should if you want to minimise the risk of irritation.
-In simple terms, there are three distinct skin types among men, namely sensitive, oily and dry.
+The type of skin that you have will definitely dictate the precise type of product that you buy from your chosen provider, or at least it should if you want to minimise the risk of irritation.
+In simple terms, there are three distinct skin types among men; namely sensitive, oily and dry.

 If you have dry skin that is prone to crack in colder weather conditions, it’s crucial that you look for shaving cream with a glycerin base.
 This will compensate for the dryness of your skin, creating a foundation that allows your blade to glide across the face and scalp without causing nicks, cuts or soreness.